wp-plugins/jquery-archive-list-widget/readme.txt

 when looking the site it will have a new copy of the widget.
 Due to plugin architecture, there's no way to have a single configuration for each instance (but you can edit source code and register and copy  widget functions to implement this).

+== Screenshots ==

+1. Here you can see a list of the archives, archives for each month are hidden under years.
+2. Here you can see a list of archives and its month archives expanded.

 == Change Log ==

 = 1.1 =